-The U.S. government doesn’t know it yet — but you do.
-You've realized that you made a mistake on that immigration form you filed.
-What can you do now to correct it or deal with the situation?
+The U.S. government doesn't know it yet—but you do.
+You've realized that you made a mistake on that immigration application form you filed.
+What should you do now to correct it or deal with the situation?
 This definitely isn't something to ignore.
 As we'll discuss in this article, the appropriate next steps depend on what stage of the application process you've reached.

 But if your mistake was mixing up two numbers in the zip code of an employer you worked for ten years ago…you can relax.

 To fix a mistake on a form filed with U.S. Citizenship and Immigration Services (USCIS), wait until you get the notice that tells you the agency received it.
-The notice will have a receipt number or other case identifier that will make it easier for USCIS to find the form you filed.
-Then you should call the National Customer Service Center, explain the mistake, and request that they fix it.
+The notice will have a receipt number or other case identifier, which will make it easier for USCIS to find the form you filed.
+Then you should call the national USCIS Contact Center, explain the mistake, and request that they fix it.

-Sometimes, USCIS Customer Service will be able to fix your problem right away.
-If they tell you they will fix it but that it might take a while, make sure you write down the reference number they give you, in case you need to call again.
+Sometimes, USCIS customer service officials can fix a problem right away.
+If they tell you they will fix it but that it might take a while, write down the reference number they give you, in case you need to call again.

 You might be able to reconcile mismatches between information contained in a Department of Labor filing and the associated USCIS filing when it comes time for the USCIS filing.
 Keep that option in mind if there is no time to refile the LCA or labor certification, and the mistake is not serious.
 But bear in mind, the Department of Labor is very unforgiving about mistakes on LCAs and PERM applications.